LukaszGrela/little-mathematician-reacjs/README.md

-# little-mathematician-reacjs
+# Little Mathematicion
-Little ReactJS app for kids.
+An educational web app for simple math training.
+Project made with ReactJS to learn this library.